In a police vs lawyer fight, it is the law and not the hierarchy that must prevail

 It is ironic that the protectors of the law have indulge in such acts of violence and then go back to the streets demanding justice.
 Similar incidents have taken place in other parts of the country as well.

 In Bengaluru back in the year 2012, the lawyers and the media clashed outside the court, when a matter regarding Gali Janardhan Reddy was being heard.
 The lawyers attacked the media crew and also police parties.
 The lawyers were demanding the media be removed from the premises.
-Stones were pelted and and a police vehicle was set ablaze.
+Stones were pelted and a police vehicle was set ablaze.

 Cops vs Lawyers: Why Delhi police remembered Kiran Bedi?
 Here's what happened in 1988